mathiaskerr/Miller/ReadMe.md

 - Sort button to sort by various parameters (initially displayed chronologically)

 5. Generate Report Screen:
-The reports screen should include the following elements:
 - A form to generate a report, including the following fields:
   - Type of violation (dropdown menu)
   - Risk level (dropdown menu)